 There’s really not much to say about this lounge.
 It’s small, tiny, even.
 Once you check in at the desk, you turn left down a corridor, and you’ll find two rooms, a longer room on the left featuring a food and drink selection, and this small seating area to the right.

-The largest sitting area is behind the flight monitors, with couches and tables arranged in a square, enough to seat maybe 20-25 people.
+The largest sitting area is behind the flight monitors, with couches and tables arranged in a square.
+Enough space to seat maybe 20-25 people.
 There are also a few seats available in front of the food and drink stations.
 Fortunately we were able to find two seats.

 Speaking of food and drink selections, the food is slim pickins’.
 All you have are some packaged snacks and some trail mix.